DamChtlv/WordPress-Codex-Wox-Plugin/README.md

 ----
 - ~~Allow random search without prefix: `wp get permalink` *(and maybe add type of reference in description of result)*~~
 - ~~Improve search algorithm, this should normally works: `wp function get title` *(by exploding each word and search for each of them a match with a scoring system)*~~
 - Make my own json files from developer reference site *(to replace description by arguments of func, hooks...
 More interesting data)*
+- Migrate this plugin to **[Flow Launcher](https://github.com/gabrielcarloto/flow-launcher-helper)**

 Credits
 ---------